NZ Cults & Religious Groups List: E

 2. A secular nationwide Top 40 music radio station, perhaps best known

-badly misconceived UglyKids ad campaign.
+badly misconceived UglyKids ad campaign in Sep 2004.
 3. A secular weekly show on the

 time), possibly repeated on Friday afternoons.
 4. Acronym for Emergency